 Apart from the instrument mode, a decision has to be made regarding the acquisition of the target.
-Under normal conditions, the target is centered directly on one of the fibrehead apertures (normally the one defined as the OBJECT fibre due to its superior throughput (see figure 2.2).
+Under normal conditions, the target is centered directly on one of the fibrehead apertures (normally the one defined as the OBJECT fibre due to its superior throughput ,see figure 2.2).
+It is none the less possible to acquire the target onto the SKY/CALIBRATION fibre aperture though it is hard to imagine any circumstance where this would be scientifically justifiable.

 Observing in the two different modes is fully remotely controlled1.
 Both modes are offered in both Visitor and Service modes.
-In both modes, the internal flatfield (FF) and wavelength calibration (WC) light sources are available for the two fibres via remote control of the FCU:
+In both modes, the internal flatfield (Hal+Hal) and both wavelength calibration (ThArNe and ThAr+Ne) light sources are available for the two fibres for calibration spectra via remote control of the FCU.